 Staffing at lunchtimes

-We have midday meals supervisors and play leaders (Teaching Assistants) on duty at lunchtimes.
+At lunchtimes, teaching assistants are on duty as is at least one member of SLT.
 Children will be encouraged to eat their lunch and also enjoy playing games during the break.
-If children have a problem or would like a friendly chat, they will be encouraged to speak with one of the supervisors.
+If children have a problem or would like a friendly chat, they will be encouraged to speak with one of the members of staff on duty.